qchau0202/WEB-FinalProject/READme.md

 cp .env.example .env
 ```

-- Set your database info in `.env`:
+- Set your database info and other credentials in `.env`:

 ```
 DB_DATABASE=notelit